Home » Articles » Parenting » Get the facts: Returning to work after maternity leave

 Extension of leave

-Sometimes we think returning to work will be easy, even welcomed, but then the time comes and well, you’re not quite ready.
+Sometimes we think returning to work will be easy, even welcomed, but then the time comes, and, well, you’re not quite ready.
 It’s those big baby eyes that are hard to leave behind.
 Don’t freak out because you can get an extension.
-An employee taking 12 months parental leave can request an extension of a further 12 months leave (up to 24 months total).
+An employee taking 12 months’ parental leave can request an extension of a further 12 months’ leave (up to 24 months total).

-You’ll need to request this in writing at least 4 weeks before your initial maternity leave period comes to an end, that’s the only catch.
+You’ll need to request this in writing at least 4 weeks before your initial maternity leave period comes to an end; that’s the only catch.
 Your employer then has 21 days to respond in writing.

 Employers may refuse your request based on reasonable business grounds.
 This isn’t defined in the National Employment Standards but may include things such as:

-• the effect on the workplace (e.g. the impact on finances, efficiency, productivity, customer service)
+• The effect on the workplace (e.g., the impact on finances, efficiency, productivity, customer service)

-• the inability to recruit a replacement employee
+• The inability to recruit a replacement employee

 Please note: if you and your partner work for the same employer, you’ll need to refer to Fair Work to check how this applies to you.